determined-ai/determined/docs/interfaces/notebooks.rst

 If you open a Notebook tab in JupyterLab, it will automatically open a kernel that will not be shut down automatically so you need to manually terminate the kernels.

-There are two ways to access notebooks in Determined: the command-line interface (CLI) and the WebUI.
+There are two ways to access notebooks in Determined: the :ref:`cli-ug` and the :ref:`web-ui-if`.
 To install the CLI, see :ref:`install-cli`.

 **************
  Command Line